 Robust gRPC communication on Google Cloud Run (but not only!)

-Welcome in the third article form the series covering how to build business-oriented applications in Go!
-In this series, we want to show you how to build applications that are easy to develop, maintain, and fun to work in the long term.
+Welcome to the third article in the series on building business-oriented applications in Go!
+In this series, we show you how to build applications that are easy to develop, maintain, and fun to work with in the long term.

-In this week’s article I will describe how you can build robust, internal communication between your services using gRPC.
-I will also cover some extra configuration required to set up authentication and TLS for the Cloud Run.
+In this article, I describe how to build robust internal communication between your services using gRPC.
+I also cover the extra configuration required to set up authentication and TLS for Cloud Run.

 Why gRPC?

 Meet Dave.
-Dave is working in a company that spent about 2 years on building their product from scratch.
-During this time, they were pretty successful in finding thousands of customers, who wanted to use their product.
-They started to develop this application during the biggest “boom” for microservices.
-It was an obvious choice for them to use that kind of architecture.
-Currently, they have more than 50 microservices using HTTP calls to communicate with each other.
+Dave works at a company that spent about two years building their product from scratch.
+During this time, they found thousands of customers who wanted to use their product.
+They started developing this application during the biggest microservices “boom.”
+It was an obvious choice to use that architecture.
+Now they have more than 50 microservices using HTTP calls to communicate with each other.

 Of course, Dave’s company didn’t do everything perfectly.
-The biggest pain is that currently all engineers are afraid to change anything in HTTP contracts.
-It is easy to make some changes that are not compatible or not returning valid data.
-It’s not rare that the entire application is not working because of that.
-“Didn’t we build microservices to avoid that?” – this is the question asked by scary voices in Dave’s head every day.
+The biggest pain is that all engineers are now afraid to change anything in the HTTP contracts.
+It’s easy to make incompatible changes or return invalid data.
+The entire application breaking because of this isn’t rare.
+“Didn’t we build microservices to avoid that?” is a question the scary voices in Dave’s head ask every day.

-Dave already proposed to use OpenAPI for generating HTTP server responses and clients.
-But he shortly found that he still can return invalid data from the API.
+Dave already proposed using OpenAPI to generate HTTP server responses and clients.
+But he quickly found that he could still return invalid data from the API.

-It doesn’t matter if it (already) sounds familiar to you or not.
-The solution for Dave’s company is simple and straightforward to implement.
+Whether this story sounds familiar or not, the solution for Dave’s company is simple and straightforward to implement.
 You can easily achieve robust contracts between your services by using gRPC.

-The way of how servers and clients are generated from gRPC is way much stricter than OpenAPI.
-It’s needless to say that it’s infinitely better than the OpenAPI’s client and server that are just copying the structures.
+The way gRPC generates servers and clients is much stricter than OpenAPI.
+It’s far better than OpenAPI’s client and server, which just copy structures.

 Note

-It’s important to remember that gRPC doesn’t solve the data quality problems.
-In other words – you can still send data that is not empty, but doesn’t make sense.
+gRPC doesn’t solve data quality problems.
+You can still send data that is not empty but doesn’t make sense.

-Another important “why” may be performance.
-You can find many studies that gRPC may be even 10x faster than REST.
-When your API is handling millions of millions of requests per second, it may be a case for cost optimization.
-In the context of applications like Wild Workouts, where traffic may be less than 10 requests/sec, it doesn’t matter.
+Another reason to consider gRPC is performance.
+Studies show gRPC can be up to 10x faster than REST.
+When your API handles millions of requests per second, this becomes a cost optimization opportunity.
+For applications like Wild Workouts, where traffic may be less than 10 requests/sec, it doesn’t matter.

-To be not biased in favor of using gRPC, I tried to find any reason not to use it for internal communication.
-I failed here:
+To avoid bias, I tried to find reasons not to use gRPC for internal communication.
+I couldn’t find any:

-• adding a gRPC server doesn’t need any extra infrastructure work – it works on top of HTTP/2,
+- Adding a gRPC server requires no extra infrastructure work: it works on top of HTTP/2.

-• it workis with many languages like Java, C/C++, Python, C#, JS, and more,
+- It works with many languages like Java, C/C++, Python, C#, JS, and more.

-• in theory, you are even able to use gRPC for the frontend communication (I didn’t test that),
+- In theory, you can even use gRPC for frontend communication (I haven’t tested that).

 Sounds promising?
-Let’s verify that with the implementation in Wild Workouts!
+Let’s verify this with the implementation in Wild Workouts!

 Note